35 Idioms About Secrets

 • Whisper, the walls have ears.

-Other ways to say: Be careful, someone might hear
+Other ways to say: Be careful, someone might hear, keep it quiet

 30. Top secret